Assault & Battery

 There are several possible defenses to simple and aggravated assault charges in New Jersey.
 Determining which defenses you have available requires the advice of an experienced New Jersey assault lawyer; and, to make sure you have the best chance possible to assert the strongest possible defense, it is important that you discuss your assault charge with an attorney right away.
 Some of the potential defenses to assault charges include:

 If you have been charged with assault in New Jersey, our certified criminal trial attorneys can help you fight to avoid a criminal conviction.
-To get started with a free and confidential consultation, call 1-877-435-6371 or contact us online now to speak with a New Jersey assault lawyer.
+To get started with a free and confidential consultation, call 877-435-6371 or contact us online now to speak with a New Jersey assault lawyer in confidence.